 The relationship between melasma and diet

-Melasma formation on the face is an inflammatory condition caused by disorders and changes in the internal functions of the body, but most of the causes of this phenomenon revolve around the following issues:
+Traces a request Formation on the face is an inflammatory condition caused by disorders and changes in internal functions of the body, but most of the causes leading to this phenomenon revolve around the following issues:

 - Hormonal imbalance